Skip to main content

 Te ahi kā roa o Tūwiriroa, he ahi tū roa

-The long standing fires of Tūwiriroa burn, this is our home
+The long-standing fires of Tūwiriroa burn, this is our home

 Te Pā Tāhuna